Last Updated: June 21, 2022

 - Your Location—WeAreTeachers collects location data from personal data you submit to us or from using the third-party tool, Google Analytics that reports location based on your device’s IP address.
 We use this information to process your requests for materials that you may request get mailed to you or to inform future development of location specific content.

 - Contests, Sweepstakes, and Promotions—WeAreTeachers provides its users with the ability to participate in contests, giveaways, sweepstakes, and other similar promotions that we or third parties may sponsor.
-Participation may require sharing your Personal Data with us or third parties sponsoring the program.
-We use the information to provide you information about the contest and occasionally further marketing materials.
+Participation may require sharing your personal data, and you agree that your data will be shared with the partner.
+We/they use the information to provide you information about the contest and occasionally further marketing materials.
 As a condition to receiving any awards or prizes, you may be required to provide additional information, to sign a release, or to authorize the use of information about you in marketing materials.
 You should review the contest guidelines before deciding whether to participate.

 Sensitive Personal Data